 While it could be argued that this puts them at a global disadvantage, it does make them unique.

 Secondly, by simplifying the features, they’ve created a superb line of affordable products and inspired many homeowners to dream about how tech can change their daily life.

 Exploring the basics

-The simplest way to experience Lightwave is to start with a plug-in-and-play socket set (available at Amazon for £32.63).
+The simplest way to experience Lightwave is to start with set plug in and play sockets.
 This comes as a pack of three sockets and a remote control.